If you are a foreigner looking to buy a condominium in Thailand, it is important to educate yourself on the types of

 The Problems with Entering a Lease Agreement Without a Thai Company

 A lease agreement is technically not real ownership.
 It is essentially a tenancy agreement for a legally fixed term, which may not exceed 30 years.
 You don’t get a Chanote title and you don’t get voting rights within the resort.

 You may (or may not) see the leasehold renewed at the end of this 30-year term, but this is far from guaranteed.
 An extension is only a promise made by an individual or a developer, and you may find it is not enforceable when the time comes.

 This is why many people decide to set up a Thai Company and purchase the same unit, only instead of being a leasehold, it is a freehold in the name of the Thai entity.

 The property may then be owned through the company in perpetuity, not just for the initial 30-year period.
 This sense of freehold ownership is probably the main reason why people decide to purchase what to a foreigner would otherwise be leasehold units.

 After all, the Thai Company actually “owns” the unit.
 It doesn’t lease it.
-And since the foreigner exercises a certain amount of control of the Thai company, it appears to be the perfect solution.
+And since the foreigner exercises a certain amount of control of the Thai company, it certainly makes far more sense than just taking out a lease.

 Many Phuket real estate agencies suggest setting up a Thai Co.
-Ltd. to own a leasehold condominium is an ideal solution.
+Ltd. to own a low cost condominium is an ideal solution.
+It is certainly a solution, but for cheap condos there are other factors to consider.

 Of course a Thai company can be kept open for as long the shareholders wish, and it overcomes all the problems that arise from renewing lease periods in the future.

 And if you run a genuine business – one that generates revenue, pays taxes, has proper accounting, legitimate Thai shareholders, and adheres to the corporate laws of Thailand – your company may purchase landed property in Thailand for business purposes.